 Veit teaches courses on archaeology, cultural anthropology, historical archaeology, Native Americans, and New Jersey history.
 An active member of the University’s community, Veit serves on the New Jersey Historical Commission and the board of the National Park Service’s Crossroads of the American Revolution Heritage Area.
-He has also chaired Monmouth’s Faculty Council and directs Monmouth’s Center for Excellence in Teaching and Learning.
+He has also chaired Monmouth’s Faculty Council.

 Collaborations that I've been involved with

 Working with students is critical to Veit's research.
 His students, former students, and he regularly collaborate on fieldwork, publications, and presentations.
 Currently, Veit and his students are cataloging and analyzing the Indian artifact collection of the Hunterdon County Historical Society.
 They are also carrying out an archaeological study of the White Hill Mansion in Fieldsboro, New Jersey, a colonial Delaware Valley plantation.

 Veit is proud to be a part of a community of teachers and students.

 My favorite Monmouth memory